1. When these terms and conditions apply and who is responsible under them

 8.7.
 Your obligations to network companies:

-a. comply with the network company’s network connection standards that apply to your property; these include safety and technical requirements.
+a. comply with the law and with the network company’s network connection standards that apply to your property; these include safety and technical requirements.
 You can obtain a copy of each of these from the relevant network company.
 If you are unsure who your network company is, you can contact us to find out;

 b. follow any instructions given to you by a network company to make sure its electricity lines or equipment on your premises is safe;